SimPLU3D/simplu3D-ocl/README.md

 Library installation
 ---------------------
-The project is build with Maven and is coded in Java (JDK 1.7 is required), it has been tested in most common OS.
+The project is build with Maven and is coded in Java (JDK 1.7 or higher is required), it has been tested in most common OS.
 If you are not familiar with Maven, we suggest installing developer tools and versions as described in [GeOxygene install guide](http://oxygene-project.sourceforge.net/documentation/developer/install.html).

 Conditions for use
 ---------------------